Dempo: Dempo Industries Newspaper Publishing

-The two main divisions under this company are the newspaper publishing division under the aegis of Navhind Papers and Publications and the Energy division.
+The two main divisions under this company are Navhind Papers, and Publications and Energy division.
 Apart from writers of national repute, it features the most respected writers of Goa.
-To cater to the needs of the Marathi speaking population "Navprabha" was launched in 1970.
+To cater to the needs of the Marathi speaking population, "Navprabha" was launched in 1970.
 It is a respected Marathi newspaper in Goa, with editorials, supplements and special issues.

-Dempo Ship Building
+Dempo Shipbuilding

-There exist two group companies in this business, Dempo Shipbuilding and Engineering Pvt.
-Ltd. and Dempo Shipyard Pvt.
-Ltd. Another facility, on the banks of river Zuari, in the name of Dempo Shipyard Pvt Ltd has been added in recent years, to take advantage of the growing business in this industry.
-This company has already built a number of barges and has several orders in hand.
-The higher draft of the Zuari River allows bigger barges to be constructed in this facility.
+Dempo Shipbuilding and Engineering Pvt.
+Ltd., and Dempo Shipyard Pvt.
+Ltd. are the main companies in this sector.
+Another facility on the banks of river Zuari, in the name of Dempo Shipyard Pvt.
+Ltd., has been added to take advantage of the growing business.
+This company has already built a number of barges.

 Goa Carbon

-Manufacturer and marketer of Calcined Petroleum Coke, this Dempo Group company is listed on the Bombay Stock Exchange.
-Goa Carbon is the second largest manufacturer of Calcined Petroleum Coke in the country.
-Calcined Petroleum coke is a pure form of carbon and is used for making anodes for Aluminium smelting.
-It is also used as a source of carbon in the steel industry.
-Other specialty consumer segments include titanium dioxide and other chemicals.
+Manufacturer and marketer of calcined petroleum coke, this Dempo Group company is listed on the Bombay Stock Exchange.
+Goa Carbon is the second largest manufacturer of calcined petroleum coke in the country.
 Goa Carbon was established in 1976.
-It has manufacturing facilities in Goa, Paradeep and Bilaspur.
+It has manufacturing facilities in Goa, Paradeep, and Bilaspur.
 Total capacity is 240,000 MT per annum.

 Aparant Iron and Steel

-This Dempo group company manufactures pig iron.
-Plans to add further value to the product are on the anvil.
-Based on Tata Korf technology, this mini blast furnace based plant has a capacity of 160,000 TPA.
+Based on Tata korf technology, this mini blast furnace-based technology has a capacity of 160,000 TPA.

 Devashri Nirman LLP

-Devashri Real Estate Developers was launched by the Dempo family twenty five years ago, the developers have projects in Panaji, Taleigao, Porvorim, Vasco, Caranzalem and Candolim.
+Devashri Real Estate Developers was launched by the Dempo family with projects in Panaji, Taleigao, Porvorim, Vasco, Caranzalem and Candolim.